simran-memon/linux/README_2_3.md

 Question_1: For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.

-=> Simran: Researched about exits reasons NOT enabled/handled in SDM
+=> Simran - SJSU_ID: 015950610
-           Installing KVM QEMU and Ubuntu OS as a Nested VM Build the linux kernel
+           Researched about exits reasons NOT enabled/handled in SDM Installing KVM QEMU and Ubuntu OS as a Nested VM Build the linux kernel
            Modified code in cpuid.c
            Testing the setup by a test program

-=> Limeka: Researched about exits reasons NOT enabled/handled in KVM
+=> Limeka  - SJSU_ID:
-           Researched and implemented atomic variables
+           Researched about exits reasons NOT enabled/handled in KVM Researched and implemented atomic variables
            Build the linux kernel
            Modified code in vmx.c